 One common problem is that sales organizations often have unrealistic expectations regarding the sales training initiative.
 Ask any sales manager what outcome he/she wants because of a sales training program and most will say increased sales.
+But sales training can't Successfully changing specific behaviors requires a process, not a one-time event.

-But sales training can't directly increase sales; it can only change certain behaviors that, if consistently applied, will lead to increased sales.
+directly increase sales; it can only change certain behaviors that, if consistently applied, will lead to increased sales.
 And that's a key challenge: getting sales professionals to change their on-the-job behaviors and habits is difficult.